enrico391/Sbem_workspace/README.md

 ## Main Components
 - **Two motors** from a hoverboard
 - **Odrive 3.6** for motor control
-- **Raspberry Pi 4** for communication with the server PC and ROS2 framework
+- **Jetson Orin nano** for communication with the server PC and ROS2 framework
 - **ESP32 with MicroROS** for controlling Odrive via UART
 - **Pi Camera** for docking system and AprilTag identification
 - **Lidar A1** for navigation and Nav2 usage